Advanced Counselling Skills for Accidental Counsellors

-“It was incredibly helpful – gave an enormous amount of tips and practical advice on managing difficult conversations.
+“It was incredibly helpful – gave an enormous number of tips and practical advice on managing difficult conversations.
 Boosted my confidence to converse with parents and teachers having just stepping into acting head of year 10 at my school!” – Lucinda Randazzo

 “The Accidental Counsellor training … is still one of the greatest Professional Development opportunities I’ve ever undertaken.” – Damien Clift

 “Probably the most practical and useful workshop I have been on ever (and I’ve been on a lot).” – Dean Pistilli, Psychologist, Sydney

 “Thank you for an amazing workshop.
 I believe this has already been life-changing for me.
 I am deeply impressed with your training and the expertise you bring as therapist.
 Inspiring.
 Thank you.
 Big thank you.
 Big, big thank you…” – Sebastiaan van der Schrier, Social Anxiety Coach, Netherlands